 - Singapore Institute of Management

-- University of Queensland (1 year advance standing for the 4 years Bachelor of Pharmacy, for those with good results)
+- University of Queensland (Exemption available for students with good results for the 4 years Bachelor of Pharmacy)

-- Griffith University (1 year advance standing for the 5 years double degree in Bachelor of Science (Pharmaceutical Sciences) and Master of Pharmacy, for those with good results)
+- Griffith University (Exemption available for students with good results for the 5 years double degree in Bachelor of Science (Pharmaceutical Sciences) and Master of Pharmacy)

-- University of South Australia (1 year advance standing for the 5 years double degree in Bachelor of Science (Pharmaceutical Sciences) and Bachelor of Pharmacy, for those with good results)
+- University of South Australia (Exemption available for students with good results for the 5 years double degree in Bachelor of Science (Pharmaceutical Sciences) and Bachelor of Pharmacy)

 - Murdoch University

 University College London

 1. What is the Diploma in Pharmaceutical Sciences (DPS) all about?

 It is a 3-year full time diploma course which trains clinical research associates / coordinators for the rapidly-growing clinical research industry and pharmacy technicians / retail executives for careers in the healthcare service sector.